 Woodland Park Zoo

 At 601 N. 59th Street is the Woodland Park Zoo.
-There is a reason it has been deemed one of the world's finest zoos.
+There is a reason that this Seattle zoo has been deemed one of the world's finest zoos.
 With over 300 species of animals and more than 1,000 species of vegetation in the Botanical Gardens, this is a definite must see while in Seattle.
 They have a walk through Aviary where there are Australian Parrots waiting to be fed, and kids will love the Zoomazium where they can interact with nature on their own level.
 Plan to go early and spend the day.
 There is an indoor/outdoor restaurant for lunch or snacks.

 This 20-block historic district is the oldest portion of the city.
 A must see while visiting Seattle it is home to museums and art galleries, cafes with delectable goodies and book stores where you can find a bit of Seattle history to take home.
 If you are going to take in the Underground Tour this is a good combination day trip.